 More recently, Madi has expanded her humanitarian energies.
 In 2016 and 2017, she assisted on medical missions to the Dominican Republic, and traveled with humanitarian and medical groups to help the Syrian refugees in Greece and in Lebanon.
 Madi has also co-launched refugee advocacy group and online resource InSight, and co-authored the book Leaving Syria, released by Cune Press, May 2017.

 Evan is a student and avid soccer player in Southern California.

 After spending the better part of his life kicking around a soccer ball, he knows a thing or two about the fun and camaraderie of participating in a youth soccer program.
-He also knows the rewards of working hard on a team.
-Evan's competitive club team has enjoyed many successes over the years including being named State Cup Champions and SCDSL League Champions.
-Last year, Evan and team traveled to England for training and to Gothenburg, Sweden to compete at Gothia Cup.
+He also has seen the rewards of working hard on a team.
+Evan's competitive club team has enjoyed many successes over the years including being named State Cup Champions and earning the title of League Champions, Southern California Developmental Soccer League.
+Last year, Evan traveled with his club team to England for training and to Gothenburg, Sweden to compete in the international tournament, Gothia Cup.

 Evan is pleased to bring Give for the Game to California.
-With the generous support of the local soccer community, Evan is establishing Give for the Game in Southern California.
-He looks forward to growing the soccer donation network throughout California and continuing to share his love for the sport.
+With the generous support of the soccer community and local area businesses, Evan is fast establishing a Give for the Game donation network in Southern California.
+In addition to working on international projects, Evan also plans to add some US projects as well.
+He looks forward to growing the soccer donation network and continuing to share his love for the sport.

 In the News:

 The Bill and Melinda Gates Foundation many initiatives include supporting global healthcare and global poverty issues, but the foundation also strives to build a strong philanthropic base locally.